Retirement Retirement Planning

 sergign/Adobe senior lady reading document and working on laptop

-Almost everybody has had to tighten their belt during a time when expenses have risen or savings have fallen.
-So, if you don’t have $1 million squirreled away, it’s likely you can find ways to live on less.
+Almost everybody has had to tighten their belt during a time when expenses have risen, or savings have fallen.
+So, if you don’t have $1 million squirreled away, you can likely find ways to live on less.

 Work to simplify your lifestyle as much as you can throughout your lifetime.
-That means shifting your priorities away from having all of the finer things in life and toward being able to live a frugal — but perhaps more fulfilling — retirement.
+That means shifting your priorities away from having all of the finer things in life and toward living a frugal — but perhaps more fulfilling — retirement.

 Create a budget that’s focused on reducing spending to see just how powerful it can be for you.
 Where can you trim back?
-What can you do to reduce how much you’re paying in interest on credit card debt?
+How can you reduce how much you’re paying in interest on credit card debt?

 You might be surprised how little you miss that extra spending once it’s no longer part of your life.